 With that in place, searching logs for errors will be a matter of a click.
 Kibana will bring you to the Jaeger UI with the trace visualizing the error, or one click from a span to its respective logs.

-Next in line is the integration with telemetry data from open source Grafana.
 We can’t wait for this cross-tool correlation to be available, and I’m sure most of the developers will find it handy as well.
 We’ll soon be launching it in beta, so if you find it interesting, keep an eye out.